izikeros/blog/content/posts/notes/git_pre_commit_hooks.md

 ```

 ## Excluding
-If you don't want some directorie to be subject of pre-commit exclude them as in the example:
+If you don't want some directories to be subject to pre-commit exclude them as in the example:
 ```yaml
 -   repo: https://github.com/pycqa/flake8
     rev: '4.0.1'